Have the freshest free hiking tips sent to you each month!

 "What makes this particular shelter a candidate for my essential gear list?"

 Check out all of the variables I've outlined above.
-You want to be ultra-certain about the best backpacking tent for you, right?

 Want to do your own due diligence?